 This document brings our asbestos policy regarding asbestos into line with the requirements of the control of asbestos at work regulations which were revised in November 2006.

-CSL Construction Consultants Limited’s policy on asbestos intends to ensure so far as it is reasonably practicable, the health, safety and welfare at work of its employees and others who may encounter or be exposed to asbestos.
+New Build Innovations Limited’s policy on asbestos intends to ensure so far as it is reasonably practicable, the health, safety and welfare at work of its employees and others who may encounter or be exposed to asbestos.

-CSL Construction Consultants Limited’s policy on asbestos shall ensure that known and identified locations of asbestos are recorded and that any such asbestos information is made available to those persons who require it.
+New Build Innovations Limited’s policy on asbestos shall ensure that known and identified locations of asbestos are recorded and that any such asbestos information is made available to those persons who require it.

 Directors are responsible, so far as is reasonably practicable, for ensuring the health, safety and welfare at work of all employees in their respective departments.
 In particular they will: